Fever After Vaccination In Babies: Is It Normal & Tips To Manage

 5. Does breastfeeding reduce a fever?

 Breastfeeding can’t reduce fever.
-However, breast milk can give babies the nourishment and hydration needed during fever.
+However, breast milk can give babies the nourishment and hydration needed during a fever.

 6. Do babies sleep more after vaccines?